Which flight do I book?

 Please check with your embassy if there is a special visa that you need.

 Standard procedures are as follows: The visa for your stay in Bali can be done directly at the airport upon arrival.
-It is valid for 30 days; if you want to stay 60 days, please pay USD 35.- for a VOA (visa on arrival) when you land in Bali; we will then collect your passport and start organising your visa; you will have to go to the immigration office one day to take a photo.
+It is valid for 30 days; if you want to stay 60 days, please pay USD 35.- for a VOA (Visa On Arrival) when you land in Bali; we will then collect your passport and start organising your visa; you will have to go to the immigration office one day to take a photo.
+This procedure organised through our agent (who is trustworthy and who we work with since 20 years) costs Rp.
+850,000; you are free to choose cheaper options.
 Two months (60 days) stay is the maximum for tourists, otherwise you need to arrange a 6 months social visa.
 We can assist you with a social visa.
 For that you will need an invitation letter from an Indonesian sponsor, which we can help to arrange and with that you may obtain the social visa at your local embassy before you embark on your journey.
+The social visa needs to be extended (the costs through us for for first two extensions are Rp.
+750,000 each and for the next 2 extensions Rp.
+850,000 each) – Prices may change anytime.

 Do we need vaccinations or are other medical precautions necessary?